-To quantify the dependencies of $f_5$ and $R_\star$ from the initial conditions ($\boldsymbol{\kappa}$), we performed a principal component analysis (PCA).
+To quantify the dependencies of $f_5$ and $R_\star$ from the ICs ($\boldsymbol{\kappa}$), we performed a principal component analysis (PCA).
 A PCA studies the linear transformation (component) of the parameter space of the data.
-Such components are ranked such that the variance is decreasing.
-Thus, the first (principal) components can explain most of the variation of the original data set.
-We perform the PCA separately for the two outputs, i.e., one for $(f_5, \boldsymbol{\kappa})$ and one for $(R_\star, \boldsymbol{\kappa})$.
-For each PCA, we consider $10^6$ points in six dimensions, normalizing each dimension such that its mean and standard deviation are 0 and 1, respectively.
+Such components are ranked so that the variance decreases.
+Thus, the first (principal) components can explain most of the variation in the original dataset.
+We performed the PCA separately for the two outputs; that is, one for $(f_5, \boldsymbol{\kappa})$ and one for $(R_\star, \boldsymbol{\kappa})$.
+For each PCA, we considered $10^6$ points in six dimensions, normalizing each dimension such that its mean and standard deviation are 0 and 1, respectively.
 The first PCA component for $f_5$ ($R_\star$) is dominated by $f_5$ ($R_\star$) and $M_1/M_2$ ($R_{1/2}$), confirming the trends observed in Fig. \ref{fig:merger_input_vs_output}.

-To determine the secondary dependencies, we perform two additional PCAs considering a reduced number of points.
-Specifically, when analyzing $f_5$, we consider the points with $M_1/M_2 \in [5,7]$, i.e., where $f_5$ peaks, while for $R_\star$, we consider the points with the progenitor radius $R_{1/2} \in [90,110] \unit{pc}$, i.e., the progenitor radius producing a post-merger galaxy radius consistent with Tucana~II observations.
+To determine the secondary dependencies, we performed two additional PCAs considering a reduced number of points.
+Specifically, when analyzing $f_5$, we considered the points with $M_1/M_2 \in [5,7]$, where $f_5$ peaks, while for $R_\star$, we considered the points with the progenitor radius $R_{1/2} \in [90,110] \unit{pc}$; that is, the progenitor radius producing a post-merger galaxy radius consistent with Tucana~II observations.
 The first reduced PCA component for $f_5$ ($R_\star$) is dominated by $f_5$ ($R_\star$) and $R_{1/2}$ ($M_1/M_2$), revealing that the principal dependency of one output is the secondary dependency of the other.